-- (d) Monitoring by SFA-SFAs operating sites under the SFSP must conduct the following monitoring visits: - (1) Preoperational site visit (part of application process) - (2) One visit during first four weeks of program operation.
+- (d) Monitoring by SFA-SFAs operating sites under the SFSP must conduct the following monitoring visits: - (1) Preoperational site visit for all new sites, or those with problems from the previous year (part of application process) - (2) One monitoring visit must be conducted during first four weeks of program operation for all sites. - (3) One monitoring visit must be conducted during the first two weeks of program operation for all new sites and those with problems in the previous year.

-The chart on page C-120-121 shows the difference between the SFSP and the Seamless Summer.
+The chart on page C-116-117 shows the difference between the Summer Feeding Program (SFSP) and the Seamless Summer Option (SSO).